LOGIBLOX-AG/Database-App/README.md

 For more information about LOGIBLOX, visit [LOGIBLOX](https://logiblox.com).

-Happy managing your data points with LOGIBLOX CRUD!
+Happy managing your data points with LOGIBLOX CRUD API!